Trinidad and Tobago v United States (2018 FIFA World Cup qualification): Background

 Following consecutive losses to Mexico and Costa Rica in the opening games of the final round of qualification in the 2018 FIFA World Cup, Jürgen Klinsmann was fired from the United States men's national team job and replaced by former USMNT coach Bruce Arena.
 On his 3rd game back in charge, Arena coached the U.S. to a 6–0 victory over Honduras, and 4 days later got a 1–1 draw against Panama at Panama City.
 Three months after that, they beat Trinidad and Tobago 2–0 in Commerce City, Colorado, both goals coming from Christian Pulisic, giving the United States a total of 7 points in the qualification group standings.
 After earning only 2 points from their next three games, the United States hosted Panama and got a 4–0 victory before traveling to Trinidad and Tobago for the game.

 Despite their unremarkable play to that point, the United States entered their final WCQ match in excellent position to secure an eighth-consecutive World Cup appearance, and a seemingly impossible combination of results would have to occur to prevent this.
 With a win, the U.S. would mathematically guarantee qualification for the World Cup regardless of the outcome of the other two matches.
 A draw, likewise, would be enough to clinch a World Cup spot, barring an extraordinarily unlikely combination of scores from the other two matches: an 8-goal margin of victory for low-scoring Panama (against Costa Rica) and a 13-goal margin of victory for second-from-last Honduras (against undefeated Mexico).

 Even with a loss to the underdog Trinidadians, the Americans would still qualify with either a loss or a draw by both Panama and Honduras.
 Moreover, if one of these two teams were to win, the U.S. would remain in contention with a loss or a draw by the other; this latter scenario would lock the U.S. into fourth-place and force a two-legged tie with Australia, who had defeated Syria 3–2 on aggregate.
-In summary, there were 26 of 27 possible W-L-D combinations which would allow the USMNT to punch its ticket to Russia the following summer.
+In summary, only one of 27 possible W-L-D combinations would eliminate the United States from the World Cup.

 Trinidad and Tobago, meanwhile, was already eliminated, and had almost nothing to play for besides revenge for Paul Caligiuri's infamous goal in 1989, which allowed the U.S. to qualify in Trinidad's place.

 Before the match, the CONCACAF fifth round table was as follows: